isabelc/zp-planet-lookup/readme.txt

 === ZodiacPress Planet Lookup ===
 Contributors: isabel104
 Requires at least: 4.3
-Tested up to: 4.7
+Tested up to: 4.8-beta2-40826
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GNU Version 2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Extension for ZodiacPress to lookup the sign of one planet or point.

 == Changelog ==

+= 1.1.1 =

+* Tweak - The 'Look Up Another' link will now be displayed on its own line.

 = 1.1 =